Essayons (1868 ship)

 Essayons was a dredge boat of the United States Army Corps of Engineers built to clear navigable channels at the mouth of the Mississippi River.
-The ship was launched in 1868.
+The ship was launched in 1868 and named after the Corps' motto, a French word meaning "let us try."
 Her design was unusual and ultimately not successful.
 She was mechanically unreliable, and spent much of her career undergoing repairs and upgrades to improve her performance.
 She was sold by the Corps of Engineers in 1882.
 It is not clear that she had any further employment.

 Origin

 The Mississippi River has always been a major route for waterborne commerce.
 Large volumes of silt transported by the river produced constant shoaling and shifting of navigable channels at the river's mouth which was a barrier to this commerce.
 Larger ships using the Port of New Orleans struggled to transit the river's mouth due to a lack of a deepwater channel, and many went aground.
 Consequently, dredging at the mouth of the Mississippi began during the French administration of Louisiana.

 After the Civil War, merchants in New Orleans were eager to ship cotton and other agricultural commodities overseas, but the channel had silted in to a depth of only 14 ft.
 Worse, because of the shoaling, a number of shipwrecks dotted the channel.
 On June 23, 1867, Congress appropriated $75,000 "for improving the mouth of the Mississippi" and sent brevet Lieutenant Colonel Miles D. McAlester, Captain of Engineers, to take charge.
 After contracting with private dredgers without notable success, McAlester decided that the Corps of Engineers needed its own dredges.
-The Army and Congress agreed, and on March 29, 1867 authorized the construction of two dredge boats (but funded only one) to maintain a channel at the mouth of the Mississippi.
+The Army and Congress agreed, and on March 29, 1867, authorized the construction of two dredge boats (but funded only one) to maintain a channel at the mouth of the Mississippi.

 McAlester designed Essayons based on his previous experience with the private dredges.
 He advertised for proposals to build the ship, and the bidding was won by the Atlantic Works in East Boston.
 Contracts were signed on October 15, 1867.
-The ship was to be delivered on April 10, 1868 for a fixed price of $233,000.
+The ship was to be delivered on April 10, 1868, for a fixed price of $233,000.
 Construction of the hull was subcontracted to Curtis, Smith & Company, which launched the ship on March 9, 1868.
 All the boilers, engines, pumps and other machinery were made by Atlantic Works.
 After sea trials, including some dredging in Long Island Sound, Essayons sailed from Boston for New Orleans on June 17, 1868.
 She broke down en route and returned to Fort Monroe in Virginia for repairs on July 1, 1868.